James Douglas, 14th Earl of Morton

-James Douglas, 14th Earl of Morton, KT, FRS (1702 – 12 October 1768) was a Scottish astronomer and representative peer who was president of the Philosophical Society of Edinburgh from its foundation in 1737 until his death.
-He also became president of the Royal Society (24 March 1764), and was a distinguished patron of science, and particularly of astronomy.
+James Douglas, 14th Earl of Morton, KT, FRS (1702 – 12 October 1768) was a Scottish peer and astronomer who was president of the Philosophical Society of Edinburgh from its foundation in 1737 until his death in 1768.
+He also became president of the Royal Society on 24 March 1764, and was a distinguished patron of science, and particularly of astronomy.

 He was born in Edinburgh as the son of George Douglas, 13th Earl of Morton and his second wife Frances Adderley.
 He graduated MA from King's College, Cambridge, in 1722.
 In 1746 he visited France, and was imprisoned in the Bastille, probably as a Jacobite.

-He had a long lasting tendency to protest the actions of the British government.
+He had a long lasting tendency to protest against the actions of the British government.

 Family

 He was twice married: firstly to Agatha, daughter of James Halyburton of Pitcur, Forfarshire, by whom he was the father of three sons, two of whom died young, and three daughters.
 The second son, Sholto Douglas, 15th Earl of Morton, succeeded him.
 Secondly, on 31 July 1755, at St James's Church, Piccadilly, he married Bridget, daughter of Sir John Heathcote, Bt., of Normanton, who bore him a son, John (b.
 4 July 1756), and a daughter, Bridget (b.
 3 May 1758).
 His wife, Bridget, outlived him by thirty-seven years.